 perspectives we may not.

-1 Peter 2:4-6, “To whom coming as unto a living stone rejected indeed of men but chosen of God and precious You also as lively stones are built up a spiritual house an holy priesthood to offer up spiritual sacrifices acceptable to God by Jesus Christ Wherefore also it is contained in the scripture Behold I lay in Sion a chief corner stone elect precious and they that believe on him shall not be confounded.”
+1 Peter 2:4-6, “To whom coming as unto a living stone rejected indeed of mortals but chosen of God and precious You also as living stones are built up a spiritual house a holy priesthood to offer up spiritual sacrifices acceptable to God by Jesus Christ Wherefore also it is contained in the scripture Behold I lay in Sion a chief corner stone elect precious and they that believe on him shall not be confounded.”

 Isaiah 21:16 “Therefore thus says the Lord GOD Behold I lay in Zion for a foundation a stone a tried stone a precious corner stone…”

 Revelation 21:16 “The city lies foursquare”

 1 Timothy 2:5 only one mediator between God and all people.
 Every stone in God’s building is connected directly to Christ himself—not to someone else who mediates for us by connecting us to Christ.